 Though the dahlias we grow now are from varieties imported from Europe, the plant's origin, like that of the potato, is in the Americas.
-The Aztecs used dahlias as both medicine and garden decoration.
-According to plant scientist Paul Sorensen's "The Dahlia: An Early History," the first mention of the dahlia appears in The Badianus Manuscript, a book on Indian medicinal herbs written in 1552 by two Aztec Indians attending the college of Santa Cruz in Mexico.
+The Aztecs used dahlias as both medicine and garden mention of the dahlia appears in The Badianus Manuscript, a book on Indian medicinal herbs written in 1552 by two Aztec Indians attending the college of Santa Cruz in Mexico.
 The rare illustrated manuscript was brought to Spain and then disappeared into the Vatican library for several hundred years until it was rediscovered in 1929.